 Give your new employees an idea about their day to day working conditions and policies.
 This will include your company’s working hours, break hours, overtime policy, shared workspace policy, work from home policy, time clocking process, meeting visitors’ policy, and even safety at work policy.
 If you are looking to provide a healthy and safe workplace for all your employees, say it clearly in the anti-harassment and violence policy.
-This policy details your stand and the measures you would take against sexual harassment and bullying in general.
+This policy details your stand and the measures you would take against sexual harassment and workspace bullying in general.

 Learn all about Workplace Policies here.

-Holidays and Leave
+Holidays And Leave

 Leaves can be granted for various reasons- casual leave, sick leave, maternity leave, paternity leave, etc. List all the various leaves that your employees can avail.
 Also explain the process for applying leaves and LTA policy, if any.

 This is will probably be the most referred section of your employee handbook where you state how the salary disbursement is carried out in your company.
 You may or may not include the salary breakup.
 Some companies may choose to have the details in the employment contract.
 The benefits section can list insurance details, welfare schemes – like a gym membership, medical care, etc.